jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>Efficient handling of responses will require creating a new class named <code>Response</code>.
+Efficient handling of responses will require creating a new class named `Response`.
 Functionally, it does not differ from the Request class.
-However, unlike Request, which can be read on the server, Response will be written to the stream.</p>
+However, unlike Request, which can be read on the server, Response will be written to the stream.

 <pre class="prettyprint">
 /// &lt;summary&gt;
 /// Base class for all possible responses to a request.